OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 ## Next steps

-When you're ready to create your Office Add-in, try out the [5-minute quick start](/office/dev/add-ins/#5-minute-quick-starts) for your preferred Office application.
+When you're ready to create your Office Add-in, see the [5-minute quick start](/office/dev/add-ins/#5-minute-quick-starts) for your preferred Office application.

 ## See also